Emergency-Response-Demo/erdemo.io/install.md

 - More information about the out-of-the-box Dashboards in Grafana for the Emergency Response application found in the [Getting Started Guide](/gettingstarted.md).

+Further details regarding how to run the ER-Demo can be found in the [Getting Started Guide](/gettingstarted.md).